 Most conventional residential mortgages won’t allow you to rent out your property to long-term tenants, so you’ll need a mortgage specifically designed for buy to let investors.
 These tend to require a higher deposit (usually 25% or more of the total property value, compared to 5% or more for conventional mortgages).

 Short term holiday lets are considered riskier than long term BTL lettings since the income they generate is less predictable (buy generally higher) and relies on your property receiving bookings across high and low seasons.
 So, you’ll need a specific mortgage for holiday lets.

 Personal use is usually allowed for up to 90 days per year and holiday let mortgages can be on an interest-only or repayment basis available on UK freehold and leasehold properties.
 The maximum loan is typically 75%.

 SECOND HOME MORTGAGE

-If you’re buying to use the property yourself as a holiday home the you should apply for a second home mortgage.
-You’ll still have all the usual options, such as a fixed rate or tracker mortgage.
-Alternatively, if you own your property outright, you could consider remortgaging to raise the funds rather than taking out a second mortgage, as long as you have built up sufficient equity.
+Alternatively, if you own your main property, you could consider remortgaging to raise the funds rather than taking out a second mortgage, as long as you have built up sufficient equity.